hal9ai/hal9/website/learn/code-interpreter.md

 h9.save("app.py", code)
 ```

-You can then run the generated application as:
+Hal9 will embed and run this application automatically for you.
+But if you are working in your own computer you can run the generated application as follows:

 ```bash
 streamlit run app.py